openstack/puppet-ironic/README.md

 Implementation
 --------------

-### ironic
+### puppet-ironic

-ironic is a combination of Puppet manifest and ruby code to delivery configuration and extra functionality through types and providers.
+puppet-ironic is a combination of Puppet manifest and ruby code to delivery configuration and extra functionality through types and providers.

 Limitations
 -----------